Ixcatl/fables_novasophonia/docs/core/backstories.rst

 Specialist (WIP)
 ====

     *Sample quote.
-A master of one or few skillbooks.
+Master of one or few skillbooks.
 They can take a variety of roles.*

 ----